mtelahun/onebrc-rs/README.md

 ```
 /usr/bin/time cargo run --release -- <path/to/input/file>
 ```
 The majority of the program run-time is spent reading the input.
-After the OS reads the input file the first time large parts of it will be cached in memory.
+After the OS reads the input file for the first time large parts of it will be cached in memory.
 Run the release binary a second time on the input file to take advantage of this (and reduce your program run-time).

 To generate a flamegraph:
 ```